Flerov/EAKC-EnumAllKernelCallbacks/README.md

 # EnumerateAllKernelCallbacks
 What? > </br>
 List all registered "Process Creation" / "Load Image" / "Registry R/W" - Callbacks.</br>
 And Iterate over all Object Types.
 If a Type supports Callbacks list all of its Procedures.
-Which lets you easily hook them.</br>
+Which lets you easily hook them.</br></br>
 How? > </br>
 By abusing the vulnerable dbutil_2_3.sys driver we get arbitrary read/write primitives in the kernel. </br>
 This Project is free of hardcoded Offsets (x64).
 It will work on every Windows. </br>
 As an extra the programm will also resolve the ETWTrace-Address.
-You can just flipp the bit at the given ETWStatus-Address to disable tracing.
+You can just flipp the bit at the given ETWStatus-Address to disable tracing.</br>
 ![alt text](https://github.com/Flerov/EAKC-EnumAllKernelCallbacks/blob/main/shot.png?raw=true)
 </br></br>